syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 DataFormTextItem
 </td>
 <td>
-Default DataFormItem generated for the String type and the properties with [DataType(DataType.Text)].
+Default DataFormItem generated for the String type and the properties with [DataType(DataType.Text)] attributes.
 </td>
 <td>
 Text